EFFECTIVE DATE: 4th January 2021

 Our websites might tell other websites to issue cookies on our behalf (or vice versa) if we use referral programs, sponsored links or adverts.
 Such cookies are only used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
 Again, these cookies do not collect, save or store any personally identifiable information.

-Our websites and the social media platforms we use may include social sharing buttons which help users to share publicly accessible web content directly from one website/platform to other websites/platforms.
-This means that any information you post publicly (on our website, outside of the membership sections of the hub, on the Facebook group, or via our other public social media profiles) could subsequently be shared by other users in other places on the Internet.
+Our websites and the social media platforms we use include Uniform Resource Locators (URLs) and social sharing buttons.
+Both of these help users to share publicly accessible web content directly from one website/platform to other websites/platforms.
+This means that any information you post publicly could subsequently be shared by other users in other places on the Internet.
 Users who click on social sharing buttons should be aware that the social media platform linked to the share button may track your share request through your social media account.

 Our websites and social media accounts may shorten lengthy web addresses (and this is often done automatically by social networks).
 Services that shorten web addresses (such as bit.ly) may track the use of these shortened links and collect anonymous and pseudonymised data.
 This data includes the IP Address and physical location of devices accessing the shortened link, the time and date of each access, the referring websites or services, and information about the link being shared on other third-party services such as Twitter and Facebook.